Bull Street

 A memorial in the Oglethorpe Avenue median marks what is today known as the Bull Street Cemetery, with a plaque stating: "Original 1733 burial plot allotted by James Edward Oglethorpe to the Savannah Jewish Community".
 On November 3, 1761, George III "conveyed a certain half lot of land in Holland Tything, Percival Ward, to David Truan."
 This land was at the northwest corner of today's Bull Street and Oglethorpe Avenue.
 Several Jews were interred here before the family cemeteries were established.

 Notable buildings and structures

 Below is a selection of notable buildings and structures on Bull Street, all in Savannah's Historic District.
 From north to south:

-The Gingerbread House, a popular tourist attraction, is at 1921 Bull Street, opposite Bull Street Library.
+The Gingerbread House, a popular tourist attraction in the Savannah Victorian Historic District, is at 1921 Bull Street, opposite Bull Street Library.
 It was built by Cord Asendorf Sr. in 1899.

 References in popular culture

 The street is also featured several times in John Berendt's 1994 book Midnight in the Garden of Good and Evil.
 In the introduction to the subsequent 1997 movie, Irma P. Hall's character Minerva says to a squirrel sat beside her on a bench in Forsyth Park: "Quit eyeballin' me, Flavis.
 I knew you when you was a two-bit hustler on Bull Street."